isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-06-15-keeping-healthy.md

 <i>Dr Liji Thomas.</i> Published on News Medical, 15 April 2020.</h5>
 <p>Environmental pollution has gone down, as a result of the reduction of economic activity due to the COVID19 pandemic.
 This article looks at some startling data, a silver lining amidst all the doom and gloom.</p>

-<p class="end-note">You can borrow many other eMagazines with <a href="https://libbyapp.com/library/nlb/generated-1033938/page-1">Libby</a> or <a href="/get-started-with/pressreader/">PressReader</a>.</p>
+<h5>3. <a href="https://www.healthfitnessrevolution.com/top-10-health-benefits-playing-instrument/">Top 10 Health Benefits of Playing an Instrument</a><br/>
+<i>Health Fitness Revolution.</i> Published on 23 December 2019.</h5>

-<p class="end-note">Playing a musical instrument has various health benefits such as improving coordination and keeping one's mind alert.
-Introducing music scores now available as eBooks on <a href="https://nlb.overdrive.com/collection/1089000">Overdrive</a>.</p>
+<p>Playing a musical instrument has various health benefits such as enhancing coordination and keeping the mind sharp.
+How about picking this skill now if you have always thought about it.</p>

+<p class="end-note">Introducing music scores now available as eBooks on <a href="https://nlb.overdrive.com/collection/1089000">Overdrive</a>.</p>

 <h4>eBooks</h4>
 <h5>Exercise is Medicine: How Physical Activity Boosts Health and Slows Aging</h5>